What is Marketplace Payment Processing?

 Return Fees.
 This fee is paid when a merchant initiates the refund to the buyer.
 Many times merchants initiate refunds just to avoid chargebacks.

-Marketplace Merchant Processing FAQ
+Marketplace Payments FAQ

 Marketplaces must verify the sellers corporate and personal identity before onboarding.
 This included collecting tax IDs, bank details, and supplier agreements.
 Most marketplaces use KYC verification services to ensure that the accounts are given to genuine merchants.
 The merchant should run regular checks to ensure that the marketplace stays safe and secure.